-- Any project(s) financed using Multifamily Housing Revenue Bonds as a single or pooled transaction. - Any project placed in service that has already received a Housing Credit allocation, has an Actual Cost Certification as described herein that indicates the need for an additional allocation, and has been approved for additional credits by AHFA. - Any project eligible for Housing Credits pursuant to any waiver, exception, program or other special action by the Internal Revenue Service. - Any project that must be funded to meet the nonprofit set aside requirement as specified in Section 42(h)(5) of Internal Revenue Code or the CHDO set aside as specified in the Final HOME Rule.
+- Any project eligible for Housing Credits pursuant to any waiver, exception, program or other special action by the Internal Revenue Service. - Any project that must be funded to meet the nonprofit set aside requirement as specified in Section 42(h)(5) of Internal Revenue Code or the CHDO set aside as specified in the Final HOME Rule.

-However, owners for the projects listed above may be required at AHFA's discretion to submit a complete (initial and final) application and be subject to AHFA's threshold items, underwriting and cost requirements in order to be considered for a Housing Credit allocation or additional allocation.
+However, owners for the projects listed above may be required to submit a complete application and be subject to AHFA's threshold items, underwriting and cost requirements, in order to be considered for a Housing Credit allocation or additional allocation.